Updated: Aug 26

 But make no mistake.
 You are rocking this goal in a sure-fire way.
 Lao Tzu would be proud.

-What is it that you’re craving this year?
+What is it that you’re craving right now?
 Are you already in hot pursuit?
 If not, what one small step can you take in the next 24 hours to get the car out of park?

 Your goals and dreams are waiting, and they matter enough to take a step forward starting TODAY.